-- F. For the years ended December 31, 2022 and 2021, there was no transfer into or out from Level 3. - G. Investment strategies segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
-Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, updating inputs used to the valuation model and making any other necessary adjustments to the fair value.

-H. The following is the qualitative information on significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:
+- F. For the year ended December 31, 2023, the Company increased its investment in Radisen Co., Ltd. and therefore had significant control over Radisen Co., Ltd. Accordingly, the Company transferred its investment which was classified as financial assets at fair value through profit or loss on initial recognition into investments accounted for using equity method, and the investment in Radisen Co., Ltd. was transferred out from Level 3 fair value measurement.
+For the year ended December 31, 2022, there was no transfer into or out from Level 3. - G. Investment strategies segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
+Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - H. The following is the qualitative information on significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement: